Claire Bayntun

-Claire Bayntun is a British physician specialised in global public health, director of Global Leadership Programmes, assistant professor at the London School of Hygiene & Tropical Medicine, advisor on health security and health protection, and trained mentor who coaches health leaders.
+Claire Elizabeth Bayntun (born c.
+1975/1976) is an English physician specialised in global public health, director of Global Leadership Programmes, assistant professor at the London School of Hygiene & Tropical Medicine, advisor on health security and health protection, and trained mentor who coaches health leaders.
 She is vice-president of the Royal Society of Medicine, London.

 Bayntun has worked with the World Health Organization (WHO) Collaborating Centres and as a regional NGO Manager in West Africa, where she contributed to efforts in the Ebola crisis including leading the evaluation of the response of Médecins Sans Frontières in Sierra Leone.
 In 2018, she was one of the speakers at the second Women Leaders in Global Health Conference.

 Education

 Claire Bayntun spent time in her early life in over 50 countries.
 She gained her qualifications in psychology from the University of York, followed by a master's in the political economy of development, conflict and human rights from the School of Oriental and African Studies in London.
 She has a postgraduate diploma in international photojournalism from the University of the Arts London.
 Later, she completed a master's in public health from Imperial College London, and medicine from the University of London.